The 3 Types of Breast Milk: Definition Benefits

 Colostrum: Nature's First Superfood

-Duration: In mammals, colostrum is produced after birth and continues for the first few days.
+Duration: Colostrum is produced in the days after birth and continues for the first few days.

 Nutritional Profile: Colostrum is rich in protein, vitamins, lactoferrin, minerals, and immunoglobulins.
+Secretory IgA is a key immune component in colostrum, providing crucial protection for infants.
 Compared to other milk types, colostrum generally has a low-fat and lactose composition.
 The table compiling the nutritional profile of colostrum is given below.

 Nutritional Profile of Colostrum |